Knights of Columbus Book Club

 10 Things Pope Benedict Wants You to Know

 Veteran Vatican observer John L. Allen Jr. draws from the writings and speeches of the pope to share with readers in a concise way what he believes are the touchstones of Pope Benedict's pontificate.
-Also available in Spanish from Liguori Publications.

 January 2008